 The college is taking steps to help the campus and community avoid illness, including

-- Employing alternative instructional methods, mostly online and based in Moodle.
+- Employing alternative instructional methods with online and hybrid options.

 - The college has located hand sanitizer dispensers at strategic locations and housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.